Skip to main content

 Evidence: { #01 / Offset: 0x00001745 (EMBEDDED FILE) }

-• In the HTML report, select Secrets from the left sidebar.
+• In the SAFE report, select Secrets from the left sidebar.

-• Confirm that the secret is suppressed according to the configured threshold by looking at the Exposure column.
+• Confirm that the secrets are suppressed according to the configured threshold by looking at the Exposure column.

 Exclude a sensitive information policyโ€‹